 Bhutan has tourism policy which focuses on ‘High value, low impact’ and thus allows tourists only with a minimum daily tariff fixed ($250).
 All tourists except Indians can visit Bhutan only by booking through government approved tour operators who in turn take care of lodging, food and travel through the daily fixed tariff.
 Tour operators book stay in the hotels (usually high end ones).
 Government regulations too restrict putting daily budget travelers in budget hotels.

-Research well and book in advance
+Research well and book in advance by calling hotels

-So in case you are backpacking to Bhutan (most probably from India), do research well in advance online and keep the list of your preferred hotels ready with contact details.
+So, in case you are backpacking to Bhutan (most probably from India), do research well in advance online and keep the list of your preferred hotels ready with contact details.
 Please refer next section for a list of websites which can come handy for your research.
 Give a call to your selected hotels and book them on phone itself.
 Online booking options for Bhutan Hotels are almost nil, so booking on call would be the best option.

 Book through travel agencies based in India (Jaigaon and Alipurduar)

 There are few tour operators which focus only on Indian tourists and have contacts with Bhutan Hotels.
 They usually have negotiated rates and can quote lesser than what hotels themselves will quote.
 You may do a quick online search and talk to few.
 (We did not try this option our self but read few blogs where people tried this option)